aviaryhq/cloudglue-mcp-server/README.md

 - `get_collection_rich_transcripts`: Returns rich transcripts of a video in a given collection.
 - `get_collection_video_entities`: Returns detailed entities extracted from a video in a given collection.
+- `list_collection_entities`: Returns a list of entities extracted from all videos in a given collection.
+- `list_collection_rich_transcripts`: Returns a list of rich transcripts from all videos in a given collection.

 **List Individual Transcription and Extraction Jobs**